-A periodic third-party environmental audit shall be completed during the final year of the permit term or sooner if final closure starts during the permit term.
-However, the field inspection portion of the audit shall be conducted during the snow free season the year before permit expiration.
+Unless waived by the Department a periodic third-party environmental audit shall be conducted during the final year of the permit term or sooner if final closure starts during the permit term.
+If an audit is required, the field inspection portion of the audit shall be conducted during the snow free season the year before permit expiration.
 The audit will include all aspects of this Waste Management Permit.
-The environmental audit is required to verify HGCMC's compliance with applicable environmental laws associated with this permit.
-The third party contractor should be mutually agreed on by the state and HGCMC, but in the event that agreement cannot be reached, the state retains the final contractor selection decision.
-Costs for the third-party contractor shall be borne by HGCMC.
-The intent of the audit is to evaluate whether both HGCMC management and DEC permit administration provide reasonable assurances that the facility and environmental controls are functioning as intended.
+The environmental audit is intended to verify the Permittee's compliance with applicable laws and regulations associated with this approval.
+The third-party contractor should be mutually agreed on by the State and the Permittee, but in the event that agreement cannot be reached, the State retains the final contractor selection decision.
+Costs for the third-party contractor shall be borne by the Permittee.
 The environmental audit shall include an evaluation of the adequacy of the approved financial assurance.